 Demonstrated experience in researching and evaluating information, preparing concise, well-organized reports, summaries and policy documents.

 Proven ability to learn new methods for computer aided data reporting/retrieval, new computer applications, data and word processing software and relational database systems.
-Demonstrated skill to extract, compile and analyze data to write clear and concise reports.
+Skill to extract, compile and analyze data to write clear and concise reports.

 UC San Diego is an academic powerhouse and economic engine, recognized as one of the top 8 public universities by U.S. News and World Report.
 Innovation is central to who we are and what we do.
 Here, students learn that knowledge isn't just acquired in the classroom - life is their laboratory.
 UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
 The university's award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical and technological breakthroughs.